Art Marketing 101

-Even though it seems like there are new tactics that pop up every day for online marketing, one thing stays the same.
+Even though it seems like new tactics pop up every day for online marketing, one thing stays the same.

 You need to build a strong foundation.

-It would be best to become a master with art marketing 101 before you can see any benefits from more advanced marketing strategies.
+It would be best to become a master of art marketing 101 before you can see any benefits from more advanced marketing strategies.